 In addition to clause 16: “Performance Measurement and Review” of the “Order Terms & Conditions” the Purchasing Authority and any Beneficiary shall also be entitled to:

 In the event of any unscheduled downtime, or total loss of the Service occurring, the Provider will offer the Purchasing Authority a percentage reduction against the [quarterly / annual] Fee, calculated using the Service Availability measurement set out in 10.1.1 “Service Availability Standards”.
-[The Provider shall issue a credit note to the value of the agreed reduction to be credited against future purchases.]
+[The Provider shall issue a credit note to the value of the agreed reduction to be credited against future purchases.
+It is advisable that the Bidder clarifies with the Purchasing Authority at the point of purchase how the credits should be issued.]

 In the event that the full specified functionality of the Service is not available, the Provider will offer the Purchasing Authority a percentage reduction of the [quarterly / annual] Fee, calculated using the Service Availability measurement set out in 10.1.1 “Service Availability Standards”.
-[The Provider shall issue a credit note to the value of the agreed reduction to be credited against future purchases.]
+[The Provider shall issue a credit note to the value of the agreed reduction to be credited against future purchases.
+It is advisable that the Bidder clarifies with the Purchasing Authority at the point of purchase how the credits should be issued.]

 Subject to clause 6.2, in the event that the whole, a part or parts of the Licensed Materials is removed or withdrawn by the Provider for any reason, then the Provider shall refund to the Purchasing Authority that part of the Fee that is in proportion to the amount of material removed for the remaining un-expired portion of the Term: